mahbubhabib/CMS/README.md

 - cd to project directory: $ `cd CMS`

-- Create your onlynudez/.env file by editing provided onlynudez/.env.example with $ `cp .env.example .env`
+- Create your CMS/.env file by editing provided CMS/.env.example with $ `cp .env.example .env`

 - Install vendor files with composer: $ `composer install`

 - Generate key for .env using this command: $ `php artisan key:generate`

-- Create `database` in your localhost name - `CMS`
+- Create `database` in your localhost name - `cms`

-- Config database in your `.env` file `DB_DATABASE=CMS`
+- Config database in your `.env` file `DB_DATABASE=cms`

-- Install database schema & default data: $ `php artisan migrate`
+- Install database schema & default data: $ `php artisan migrate --seed`

 - Run this command for serve your project in localhost: $ `php artisan serve`